mchughtb/Config/README.md

 everything but it installs these first so it should automate the process of building a new osx install.

+### OSX Configuration ###

+A collection of dev friendly osx defaults are in

+    Setup/osx-defaults.bash

+this is largely cribbed from https://mths.be/osx.
+I'd recommend reading through it before running it.

+### Software Install ###

-The machine Setup files are in the Setup folder.
+The software Setup files are in the Setup folder.
 There is one generic script, mbpsetup.sh that is used to bootstrap brew and cask and then do the installation.

+I keep a script per machine which contains the command to bootstrap.
+So `kat.bash` is my laptop and `keira.bash` is kerri's.

 This means I can be up and running with a new Mac by typing: